sukeniklab/CHE600/Class_16/README.md

 ax.set_xlabel('t')
 ```

-5. You’ll quickly find out that constants need to be smaller than 1 or our simulation “explodes”.
+5. You’ll quickly find out that constants need to be within a certain range or our system “explodes”.
 Try generating some solutions that would make sense, and plotting these as function of time.
 Note that the graph below is only one example with some arbitrary parameters – yours can look very different!

 <img src="./images/sim_data.png" width=450>